Biuret: Preparation and structure

 The parent compound can be prepared by heating urea at 150 °C for ~6 hours until it gets slightly cloudy, then recrystallizing from water.
 After that, it can be recrystallized repeatedly from 2% sodium hydroxide solution and water to finally get base-free crystalline needles of the monohydrate which are free of cyanuric acid.
 While heating, a lot of ammonia is expelled:

 Under related conditions, pyrolysis of urea affords triuret O=C(\sN(H)\sC(=O)\sNH2)2.

 In general, organic biurets (those with alkyl or aryl groups in place of one or more H atoms) are prepared by trimerization of isocyanates.
 For example, the trimer of 1,6-hexamethylene diisocyanate is also known as HDI-biuret.

 In the anhydrous form, the molecule is planar and unsymmetrical in the solid state owing to intramolecular hydrogen bonding.
 The terminal C–N distances of 1.327 and 1.334 Å are shorter than the internal C–N distances of 1.379 and 1.391 Å. The C=O bond distances 1.247 and 1.237 Å. It crystallizes from water as the monohydrate.

-Applications
+Use as feed

-Biuret is also used as a non-protein nitrogen source in ruminant feed, where it is converted into protein by gut microorganisms.
+Biuret is used as a non-protein nitrogen source in ruminant feed, where it is converted into protein by gut microorganisms.
 It is less favored than urea, due to its higher cost and lower digestibility but the latter characteristic also slows down its digestion and so decreases the risk of ammonia toxicity.